 The Oklahoma City Museum of Art Healing Arts program provides education and hands-on art-making experiences to patients at several local health care facilities that might not be able to attend the Museum.

-Currently, the Museum offers a bi-monthly program at The Zone at Children’s Hospital, a 6,000 square foot recreation room for children and their families who are staying in the hospital for prolonged treatment.
-Each month, a teaching artist visits The Zone to guide children and teens through an art-making experience that not only provides education but also serves as a therapeutic release from the stress of being ill or having a loved one who is ill.
-In addition, teaching artists have also begun working with individual patients that are not permitted to attend The Zone due to health concerns.
-Each session serves as an art lesson, focusing on the particular interests of each child.
+The Oklahoma City Museum of Art offers a bi-monthly program at The Zone, a 6,000 square foot recreation room for children and their families who are staying in the hospital for prolonged treatment.
+A teaching artist guides children and teens through an art-making experience designed to provide education and serve as a therapeutic release from the stress of being ill or having a loved one who is ill.
+In addition, teaching artists also work with individual patients that are not permitted to attend The Zone due to health concerns.
+Each visit’s art-making session is individually designed based on the interests of the patient and serves as an art lesson.